Insects for food. Twelve most delicious insect dishes Eating insects

 Where: Bali

-Caught large dragonflies, whose wings are first cut off, are either quickly grilled or boiled in coconut milk with ginger and garlic.
-Dragonflies are also made into something like lollipops, fried in coconut oil and sprinkled with sugar.
+Caught large dragonflies, whose wings are first torn off, are either quickly grilled or boiled in coconut milk with ginger and garlic.
+Dragonflies are also made into a kind of candy by frying them in coconut oil and sprinkling them with sugar.

 Bedbugs with chicken pate